thomasberge/restedwf/README.md

 - URI/PathParameter validation implementation now in place.
 See documentation for usage.
 Support made for Strings and Integers.
 - Both Global and Path URI parameters of type String and Integer are now imported from OpenAPI 3.1.
+- RestedRequest now has a handy check method for claims, session, header and URI Parameters.
+See documentation for details.
-- Bugdfix: StackOverflow in RestedSchema pattern functions fixed.
+- Bugfix: StackOverflow in RestedSchema pattern functions fixed.

 ### Features